chrieke/awesome-satellite-imagery-datasets/Contribute.md

 A huge thank you to previous contributors:
-Varunjay, anzupanc, jmorrison1847, DeepVoltaire, wassname, qubvel, hgold0325
+Varunjay, anzupanc, jmorrison1847, DeepVoltaire, wassname, qubvel, hgold0325, Melykuti